anubhav1997/youneednodataset/README.md

 # Setup

 We currently support two models to generate faceswaps - SimSwap and Sberswap.
 These need to cloned and extracted in this repository for it to work.
 You can do so using the commands below.
+However, we write our own face cropper and thus the insightace_func needs to be m

 ```
 $ git clone https://github.com/neuralchen/SimSwap